dkhalam/laravel-up/README.md

 Here's a link to helpful vagrant commands: https://www.vagrantup.com/docs/cli/

 8) Run 'vagrant ssh' command to login to vagrant.
 Type 'ls' to see a list of the contents of the current directory.
 You should notice the Projects folder there.
+Cd to Projects.
 To add a specific project, type this command 'composer create-project --prefer-dist laravel/laravel Project1'.

 This last command can take some time so be patient!

-You should now see

 9) To be safe and make sure we have all our dependencies, still SSH'd in, type 'composer install' at the root of your project directory.